eyp57/eyp57/README.md

 ## About Me

-🎓 Hello!
-I'm zRooter, and 13 years old an average of JavaScript developer.
+🎓Hello I'm Eyyüp and JavaScript, average of Java beginner of Python and Php developer

 ### Other languages